jianzhong123/KG-CLDDI/README.md

 ## Running the code

-For multi-label DDI prediction, in the ./multilabel folder; for multi-class DDI prediction, in the ./multiclass folder.
-Parameters are already set in the code files.
+For multi-label DDI prediction, you should go into the ./multilabel folder; for multi-class DDI prediction, you should go into the ./multiclass folder.
+The parameters are already set in the code files.
 You can run the following command to re-implement our work:

 * > python main.py